 I Fixed 100 404s.
 Traffic Barely Moved.Then I Checked the Data.

-I was staring at a crawl report showing 100+ 404 errors feeling like I'd found the smoking gun.
+A crawl report showing 100-plus 404 errors had me feeling like I'd found the smoking gun.
 Pages that didn't exist anymore, broken links everywhere.

 I fixed them all, redirected the orphans, cleaned up the mess.
 Three weeks later, traffic was flat.